One of the reason FI works as a product is that it adds a ton of fun to match days!

-Particularly in early season when people have been missing match day scoring (I have!) and there are lots of new traders around, the market can over react very easily to what is going on in the early games.
-Although, it applies at all times of year too.
+Particularly in early season or periods of hype, the market can over react very easily to what is going on in the games.
+It applies at all times of year but when there are lots of new traders coming in or the market is rising rapidly, it’s particularly noticeable.

 Most people’s head will tell them that jumping on goal scorers instantly and buying a player because they got a big performance score on one match day is a bad idea.
 And they’d be right almost all of the time (unless you are trading on greater fool theory where you are hoping stupid people follow you in but that’s outside the scope of this guide).